ethereum/EIPs/EIPS/eip-X-ASIC-resistant-block-mining.md

-Due to compatibility concerns with implementations that already add additional parameters to GetWork, it may be desired to define a 33 Byte BlockHeader, where the first octet represents the EthashVersion enumeration value desired for the block.
+Due to compatibility concerns with implementations that already add additional parameters to GetWork, it may be desired to define a 33 Byte BlockHeader, where the first octet represents the EthashVersion enumeration value required for the block.
+If this octet is not present, it may be assumed to be zero.

 ## Rationale